 What is increasingly apparent is that some Health Boards are circumventing this by requiring that GP Practices enter into a SLA independently of the occupancy agreement, lease or licence.
 Whether this is an intentional attempt to “bounce” GP Practices into signing a SLA without taking proper advice is not clear.
 However, it is exacerbated by some Health Boards maintaining that the Premises Directions do not provide funding for taking proper advice regarding an SLA.
 The reality is that, by separating out potentially the most important issues (at least in this sector) which arise in the negotiation of an occupancy agreement, lease or licence for a GP Practice, GP Practices very often end up signing legally binding agreements when, had they been properly represented, they would not have done.
 It goes without saying that, having signed such an agreement it is very difficult in subsequent negotiations to get out of what has been agreed in the SLA.

 The lesson for any GP Practice which is presented with a SLA to sign is not to do so without taking proper and full professional advice.
 Furthermore, a prudent GP Practice insists that the Health Board funds its professional costs as it would if the negotiation were part of the negotiation of an occupancy agreement, lease or licence.
 Indeed, the best approach is to insist that the issues covered by a SLA are dealt with as part of that negotiation and not separated from it.

-If you have issues with Service Level Agreements then please contact Davidson Chalmers Stewart’s specialist health team.
+If you have issues with Service Level Agreements or if you are facing significant increases in the charges levied by your Health Board, please contact Davidson Chalmers Stewart’s specialist health team.